frequenz-floss/frequenz-api-assets/README.md

 ## Scope and Limitations

-- Retrieval of detailed asset data for various entities such as microgrids, gridpools, and their components.
+- Retrieval of detailed asset data for various entities such as microgrids, gridpools, and their electrical components.
 - Enabling advanced analytics and data-driven decisions for cloud applications.
 - Read-Only: The API is designed for data retrieval and doesn't support CRUD operations for assets.
 - Dependence on Platform: The quality and timeliness of data are dependent on the capabilities of the underlying platform.